Art Practice

 Forming part of the Sculpting Textual Bodies exhibition, this body of work draws on a bygone folk tradition of creating books out of stone to commemorate lost loved ones or to gift as tokens of affection.

-A collection of hand-carved marble pieces are used to explore different stages and manifestations of the book, ranging from the unused and unopened to the worn and loved.
+This collection of hand-carved marble pieces explores different stages and manifestations of the book, ranging from the unused and unopened to the worn and loved.

 Invasion (2019)